Aeva/mollytime/README.md

 # Running MollyTime

-Unless you happen to have the same MIDI instruments as I do, you will first need to modify the `device_priority` list in 'midi.py' to tell the device selection code what you want it to match.
+Unless you happen to have the same MIDI devices as I do, you will first need to modify the `autoconnect` list in [settings.xml](settings.xml) to tell the device selection code what you want it to match.
+Run the `available_devices.py` python script in this project via the commandline to see the names of all MIDI devices currently available on your system.

 Plug a MIDI instrument into your computer and run either `piano.py` or `pads.py` to jam on a virtual MIDI controller.

-If MollyTime fails to find an ideal device from the `device_priority` list, MollyTime will just run without connecting to anything.
+If MollyTime fails to find an ideal device from the `autoconnect` list, MollyTime will just run without connecting to anything.
 On Linux, or platforms where RtMidi supports virtual ports, then MollyTime will create a MIDI output device for itself that other programs can connect to.
 Unfortunately RtMidi cannot create virtual ports on Windows, but the Windows MIDI synthesizer is on the fallback list